 Then, place 15 precision-cut lung slices in 2 milliliters of calcium loading buffer and incubate at 30 degrees Celsius for 1 hour [1].
 Then, transfer the slices to 2 milliliters of HBSS (pronounce H-B-SS) solution containing 100 micromolar sulfobromophthalein (pronounce sulpho-bromo-thalein) and incubate for 30 minutes [2].

-Talent placing the tubes for incubation

-Talent transferring the slices to solutions
+Talent transferring the slices to the plate with loading buffer and then placing the plate in 30 degree water bath for incubation

-Then, place calcium dye-loaded slices on a large cover glass [1].
+(not filmed, but please keep the narrative)Then, place calcium dye-loaded slices on a large cover glass [1].
 Fill high vacuum silicone grease in a 3 milliliter syringe attached to 18 G blunt needle, and draw two parallel lines across the cover glass above and below the slice [2].
 Videographer: Important Step!

 Talent placing the slices on the cover glass